Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Application to CanariCam Data

 \subsection{W3 IRS5}

-} W3 IRS5 is a high-mass star-forming region with two bright infrared sources, a bipolar outflow, diffuse emission, and multiple radio sources \citep{Tak2005}.
-CanariCam obtained observations of W3 IRS5 in both imaging polarimetry (2012) and spectropolarimetry (2014) modes (Table \ref{Table1}).
-We have fit the data with both the original Aitken method (2 components) and extended Aitken method (3 components) and show that the third component is needed to properly fit the Stokes spectra.
+W3 IRS5 is a high-mass star-forming region with two bright infrared sources, a bipolar outflow, diffuse emission, and multiple radio sources \citep{Tak2005}.
+CanariCam observed W3 IRS5 in both imaging polarimetry (2012) and spectropolarimetry (2014) modes (Table \ref{Table1}).
+We have fit the Stokes spectra with both the original and extended Aitken methods and show that including the third component improves the fit.
 The third component could be due to scattering, emission from dust other than silicates, or possibly silicates different than those in Orion.
 Spectropolarimetry observations support the results from imaging polarimetry.